-- The reduction of the threshold for competition applicable with respect to non-household users to five megalitres per annum as soon as practicable and to consider abolishing the retail threshold on the introduction of accompanying measures in 2012.
-Competition should then also be extended to retail sewerage services in order to give these users choice of both their water supplier and sewerage services supplier. - The decision on whether and when to extend retail competition to other customers should be taken by the Government on the basis of advice from Ofwat and other parties after consultation with stakeholders. - Changes to retail competition should be accompanied by negotiated settlements between the Consumer Council for Water, retailers, wholesalers and other stakeholders, initially to determine quality and service standards for wholesale supply.
+- (i) The reduction of the threshold for competition applicable with respect to non-household users to five megalitres per annum as soon as practicable and to consider abolishing the retail threshold on the introduction of accompanying measures in 2012.
+Competition should then also be extended to retail sewerage services in order to give these users choice of both their water supplier and sewerage services supplier. - (ii) The decision on whether and when to extend retail competition to other customers should be taken by the Government on the basis of advice from Ofwat and other parties after consultation with stakeholders. - (iii) Changes to retail competition should be accompanied by negotiated settlements between the Consumer Council for Water, retailers, wholesalers and other stakeholders, initially to determine quality and service standards for wholesale supply.
 These should have significant weight in price limits of plus or minus three per cent. of turnover.
 A similar approach should be adopted between the Consumer Council for Water and monopoly household retailers and other stakeholders for household supply (where the customers are ineligible to choose their supplier).
-Ofwat would remain responsible for agreeing and incorporating the results of such negotiations in price limits.

-• Retail divisions of water companies should be made legally separate from their network business except where such separation could lead to unavoidable and unacceptably large bill increases to customers that outweigh the monetary and non-monetary benefits of such separation.
-Ofwat should advise government on whether a de minimis threshold is appropriate for legal separation and, if so, its level.
+Ofwat would remain responsible for agreeing and incorporating the results of such negotiations in price limits. - (iv) Retail divisions of water companies should be made legally separate from their network business except where such separation could lead to unavoidable and unacceptably large bill increases to customers that outweigh the monetary and non-monetary benefits of such separation.
+Ofwat should advise the government on whether a de minimis threshold is appropriate for legal separation and, if so, its level.
 In such cases, functional separation could remain appropriate.
 Legal separation should be implemented around 2012.

-(iv) Inset appointments:
+(d) Inset appointments:

-- In the medium term, the current system of inset appointments should be incorporated into a reformed upstream framework. - In the interim, the following reforms are recommended: - Streamlining the approval process for new appointments by adopting appropriate regulation: with financial viability determined at a company and site level, standards and prices at regional level and supply requirements at site level - Updating the system of developer and water company charges and payments so that developers, appointees and incumbents pay an appropriate share for connection to the network.
-To ensure non-discrimination, incumbents should offer reference prices based on indicative costs. - Allowing companies to specialise in the provision of upstream, infrastructure or retail services, subject to a last resort obligation. - The introduction of binding common codes and systems for supply to reduce barriers to entry. - Reforming the system of supply prices so that an efficient inset appointee is able to make a fair return whilst also contributing to the local incumbent's supply costs.
+- (i) In the medium term, the current system of inset appointments should be incorporated into a reformed upstream framework. - (ii) In the interim, the following reforms are recommended: - (A) Streamlining the approval process for new appointments by adopting appropriate regulation: with financial viability determined at a company and site level, standards and prices at regional level and supply requirements at site level. - (B) Updating the system of developer and water company charges and payments so that developers, appointees and incumbents pay an appropriate share for connection to the network.
+To ensure non-discrimination, incumbents should offer reference prices based on indicative costs. - (C) Allowing companies to specialise in the provision of upstream, infrastructure or retail services, subject to a last resort obligation. - (D) The introduction of binding common codes and systems for supply to reduce barriers to entry.

+(E) Reforming the system of supply prices so that an efficient inset appointee is able to make a fair return whilst also contributing to the local incumbent's supply costs.
 The supply price should recognise any structural differences in incumbents' and appointees' costs.

-(v) Merger regime:
+(e) Merger Regime:

-- Removing retail-only mergers from the special water merger regime once retail competition has been introduced. - Raising the qualifying threshold for the special water merger regime to a maximum of £70 million. - Introduction of a statutory duty on Ofwat to develop and publish guidance on its approach to assessing the loss of a comparator. - Introduction of a new first stage test where, based on this guidance, Ofwat should provide specific advice on a merger to the OFT which would consider that advice when considering the need for a CC reference.
+- (i) Removing retail-only mergers from the special water Merger Regime once retail competition has been introduced. - (ii) Raising the qualifying threshold for the special water Merger Regime to a maximum of £70 million. - (iii) Introduction of a statutory duty on Ofwat to develop and publish guidance on their approach to assessing the loss of a comparator. - (iv) Introduction of a new first stage test where, based on this guidance, Ofwat should provide specific advice on a merger to the OFT which would consider that advice when considering the need for a Competition Commission reference.

-(vi) Innovative Capacity:
+(f) Innovative Capacity: